lyme disease in dogs

-In the past, Lyme disease was primarily the concern of pet parents in the northeastern United States, and indeed, the disease is named for the Connecticut town where several cases were discovered in the 1970s.
-However, in recent years the disease has rapidly spread to affect pets and people across a much wider area.
+In the past, Lyme disease was primarily the concern of dog owners in the northeastern United States, and indeed, the disease is named for the Connecticut town where several cases were discovered in the 1970s.
+However, in recent years the disease has rapidly spread to affect dogs and people across a much wider area.

 The organism that causes Lyme disease is a spiral-shaped bacteria named Borrellia burgdorferi.
 Ticks pick this organism up from one of their hosts and are able to transmit it to other hosts, including you or your pet.
 While humans tend to get a characteristic “bull’s-eye” skin lesion around the tick bite, most pets do not.